Cortex Agent evaluation features in private preview

 Note

-Data you provide in the ground_truth column that isn’t used by a selected evaluation is ignored.
+Data you provide in the ground_truth column that is not used by a selected metric is ignored.